Spiral (2021 film): Critical response

-Other media

 Sequel

 In April 2021, a sequel film, titled Saw X, was confirmed to be in development with Twisted Pictures.
 However, Bousman stated that it was a premature announcement that surprised him and the film's producers.
 He said, "Just because we made Spiral doesn't mean Saw ceases to exist.
 Just because Spiral is here, that doesn't mean there won't be a Saw IX.
 This is not the ninth film in the Saw franchise.
 There easily could be a Saw IX that follows Jigsaw.
 I think they're waiting to see how Spiral goes and how audiences respond to determine what happens next."
 Josh Stolberg confirmed the script was finished in December of that same year.
 In July 2023, a tenth Saw film was confirmed to be released on September 29, 2023, with Kevin Greutert to direct.
 In October 2022, Tobin Bell was set to reprise the role of John Kramer / Jigsaw for the film.

-Television series

-In an April 2021 interview with Deadline Hollywood, Lionsgate Television chairman Kevin Beggs announced that Lionsgate TV was in early talks to develop a television series based on Spiral, alongside Mark Burg and Oren Koules' Twisted Television productions.